hackerb9/Tandy-Terminfo/README.md

 * Eight bit codes show up as graphics characters, but they are not in Latin-1 order.
 Is there something that can be done about that?
 It'd be nice to have umlauts and such.
-What is easiest: hacking the TELECOM binary, writing a C program to create a PTY and translate character by character, or create a "locale charmap"?
+What is easiest: hacking the TELCOM binary, writing a C program to create a PTY and translate character by character, or create a "locale charmap"?

 * Do all escape sequences (including the undocumented ones) work the